Mission Mountains: Hiking and Recreation

 As most of the Mission Mountains fall under special protection, land use is limited largely to recreation.

 The best time to hike in the Mission Mountains is between the beginning of July and October.
 Winter ends late in the high country and even in the beginning of July hikers will often find high passes and lakes snow-covered and wet.
 Snow starts to fly as early as October and hiking season is over by the end of the month.
 Winter recreation is best in the spring months.
 June is wet, but between February and May one can do some great winter camping, snowshoeing and skiing.

-The terrain, especially in the south is very steep and trails are not always kept clear.
-The 1.5-billion-year-old mudstone is very brittle and not a very reliable handhold.
-In the daytime it can be very hot, but nights are very cold, so pack accordingly.
+The terrain, especially in the south, is very steep and trails are not always kept clear.
+The 1.5-billion-year-old mudstone is very brittle and not a reliable handhold.
+In the daytime it can be very hot, but nights are cold as well.

 Because the range is a protected wilderness area, motorized trail bikes, motorcycles, three- and four-wheelers, snowmobiles, hang-gliders and mountain bikes are not permitted.

 The range has about 45 miles of official trails.
 Trails are often cut through the rougher terrain.
 People wishing to take horses into the range need to consult the Flathead National Forest requirements, which include hay restrictions and other rules.